Toggle menu

 • one main property and other additional properties providing those additional properties each have a rateable value of less than £2,900 and the total rateable value of all properties is below £20,000

-If a ratepayer occupies a second property which affects their entitlement to Small Business Rates Relief, they may retain the relief for 12 months on their existing property.
+If a ratepayer occupies a second property which affects their entitlement to Small Business Rates Relief:

 The relief is not available for unoccupied properties.